 4. Prepare for Public Transportation

-Unless you get lucky enough to move close to your job, you can forget about walking there, and driving a car can turn into a nightmare since, in big cities, rush hour lasts pretty much constantly between 8 AM and 5 PM.
+Unless you get lucky enough to move close to your job, you can forget about walking there, and driving a car can turn into a nightmare since.
+If you’re thinking about transporting your car across the country, know that in big cities, rush hour lasts pretty much constantly between 8 AM and 5 PM.
 That is one of many significant differences in comparison to smaller towns.

 You’ll probably have to use buses, trams, or subway, so prepare for crowds, pushing, standing and squeezing, unpleasant smells, and the overall madness of public transportation.
 It is the price you sometimes have to pay daily when you live in large cities.
 But on the other hand, at least it’s cheap.